Viewer Rating

 This acclaimed television drama tells the story of Edith Wilson, second wife of President Woodrow Wilson.
 It deals specifically with how, after his severe stroke in 1919, she played an influential role in his administration.
 For the remainder of his presidency, she managed his staff and determined which communication and matters of state were important enough to bring to her husband's attention.
 Thus, she came to be known as "the first woman president."

-The film's central subject matter, the election of the first woman president, inherently aligns with progressive values of gender equality and breaking historical barriers in leadership, positioning it as left-leaning.
+The film's central premise, the election of the first woman president, inherently aligns with progressive values by challenging traditional gender roles and promoting female representation in the highest office.

 The movie features a central premise that explicitly recasts a traditionally male role with a woman, making gender diversity a core element of its casting.
 The narrative inherently focuses on themes related to this significant departure from traditional leadership, placing DEI considerations at the forefront of its story.